-West River carries an impressive inventory that includes a variety of rollers and idlers, so you can spend less time worrying about your conveyor’s performance, and more time running your operations out in the field.
+West River carries a variety of rollers and idlers, so you can spend less time worrying about your conveyor’s performance, and more time running your operations out in the field.

-At West River Conveyors, we offer CEMA B, C, D, E and F rigid rail underground idler, inline structure, catenary underground idler structure, transitional and other specialty engineered idlers.
-We can accommodate belt widths from 24 to 72 inches, although additional sizes are available.
-We also work with reputable brands like PPI for rollers and idlers.
+At West River Conveyors, we offer CEMA B, C, D, E and F idlers to suit both overland and underground applications.
+Our rigid rail idlers, inline structure, catenary idler structure, transitional and other specialty engineered idlers can accommodate belt widths from 24 to 72 inches, although additional sizes are available.
+We also work with reputable brands for rollers and idlers.

 Bearing integrity, can durability, low shaft run-out and effective seals are the four major components that any good conveyor roller and idler should deliver.
 Turn to our line of products to achieve these features for seamless conveyor operation.